About The Bedroom

 Interestingly, Foucault uses the concept of a mirror to illustrate his concept of heterotopia: “A mirror is metaphor for utopia because the image that you see in it does not exist, but it is also a heterotopia because the mirror is a real object that shapes the way you relate to your own image.”

-Celebrating woman in her infinite variety, The Women Artist Team, TWAT, is an inclusive collective of contemporary artists embracing self identifying women of all creeds, races, tribes, affiliations, and ages.
+Celebrating woman in her infinite variety, The Women Artist Team, TWAT, embraces contemporary artists of all creeds, races, tribes, affiliations, and age self identifying as women.
 TWAT celebrates the power of the pussy, the yin principle, the feminine force, the vitality of the vagina.
+TWAT and The Bedroom were conceived of and founded by Paula Lalala.

 ({})